CBS2 Exclusive: Soon-To-Be Mom Punched By Stranger While Walking Dog In Riverside Park

 “From behind me I hear yelling,” she said.
 “The person wrapped around me and said ‘Don’t you see the sign about your dog?'”

-Star says she apologized to man clad in jogging gear.
+Starr says she apologized to man clad in jogging gear.
 As she put the leash back on her dog, she says he recorded her.

 “He puts his phone very close to my face which is not a comfortable feeling when someone is screaming at you so I pushed the phone away,” she said.